History of assassination: Pre-World War I

-As the world moved into the present day and the stakes in political clashes of will continued to grow to a global scale, the number of assassinations concurrently multiplied.
-In Russia alone, five emperors were assassinated within less than 200 years – Ivan VI, Peter III, Paul I, Alexander II and Nicholas II (along with his family: his wife, Alexandra; daughters Olga, Tatiana, Maria and Anastasia, and son Alexei).
+In Russia, five emperors were assassinated within less than 200 years – Ivan VI, Peter III, Paul I, Alexander II and Nicholas II (along with his family: his wife, Alexandra; daughters Olga, Tatiana, Maria and Anastasia, and son Alexei).
 In the United Kingdom, only one Prime Minister of the United Kingdom has ever been assassinated—Spencer Perceval on May 11, 1812.

 The most notable assassination victim within early U.S. history was President Abraham Lincoln.
-Three other U.S. Presidents have been killed by assassination: James Garfield, William McKinley, and John F. Kennedy.
-Presidents Andrew Jackson, Franklin D. Roosevelt, Harry S. Truman, Gerald Ford, Ronald Reagan, and Donald Trump survived significant assassination attempts (FDR while President-elect, Trump while campaigning for reelection, the others while in office).
-Former President Theodore Roosevelt was shot and wounded during the 1912 presidential campaign.
-During the Lincoln assassination, there were also attacks planned against current Vice-president Andrew Johnson and Secretary of State William H. Seward, but Johnson's did not go through, and Seward survived the attack.
-An assassination plot against Jefferson Davis, known as the Dahlgren Affair, may have been initiated during the American Civil War.
+Two other U.S. Presidents have been killed by assassination before World War I: James Garfield, William McKinley.
+Presidents Andrew Jackson and Theodore Roosevelt survived significant assassination attempts.
+Roosevelt was shot and wounded during the 1912 presidential campaign.

 In Europe the assassination of Archduke Franz Ferdinand by Gavrilo Princip, one of several Serb nationalist insurgents, triggered World War I. Archduke Franz Ferdinand was visiting Bosnia-Herzegovina, since it was newly annexed to the Austro-Hungarian Empire.
 He had a route through the city streets of Sarajevo, Bosnia, but was redirected to a back alley.
 He changed his course and as he was led around the corner out of the back alley and back onto the main street, Gavrilo Princip shot Franz Ferdinand and his wife (Sophie, Duchess of Hohenberg).
-This assassination brought the Austro-Hungarian Empire into a state of outrage and therefore, World War I was triggered.
+This assassination brought the Austro-Hungarian Empire into a state of outrage.

 Post-World War I

-However, the 20th century probably marks the first time nation-states began training assassins to be specifically used against so-called enemies of the state.
-During World War II, for example, MI6 trained a group of Czechoslovakian operatives to kill the Nazi general Reinhard Heydrich (who did later perish by their efforts – see Operation Anthropoid), and repeated attempts were made by both the British MI6, the American Office of Strategic Services (later the Central Intelligence Agency) and the Soviet SMERSH to kill Adolf Hitler, who was in fact nearly killed in a bomb plot by a group of his own officers.

 India's "Father of the Nation", Mohandas K. Gandhi, was shot and killed on January 30, 1948 by Nathuram Godse, for what Godse perceived as his betrayal of the Hindu cause in attempting to seek peace between Hindus and Muslims.